 Step 1: Turn on the Gmail API

-- Move this file to your working directory and rename it
+- Move the downloaded file to your working directory and ensure it is named

 Step 2: Install the Google Client Library